Nahu-N-Castro/Nahu-N-Castro/README.md

 If you're looking for someone with my skills and knowledge, don't hesitate to contact me.
 I'm open to new opportunities and collaborations! 😊

-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently work in my Portfolio
 - 👨‍💻Contact me at [Linkedin](https://www.linkedin.com/in/nahuelcastro)
 - 📧 Send an Email at nahu.castro@hotmail.com